 You turn off the lights when you leave the room and opt to cosy up in your favourite blanket rather than put the heating on full blast when there’s only a slight nip in the air.
-Still, you feel like you could be doing a whole lot more to save money on your energy bill, and better yet, do your part to help the environment.
+Still, you feel like you could be doing a whole lot more to reduce electricity consumption and save money on your electricity bill, or better yet, do your part to help the environment.

-So, switching off the lights is just the start of your energy-saving journey, what’s next?
-These are just some of our top tips for saving money on electricity and energy bills - some of which you can get started on today!
+So, switching off the lights is just the start of your energy-saving and home energy efficiency journey, what’s next?
+These are just some of our top tips for saving electricity and reducing energy bills - some of which you can get started on today!

 1) Shower rather than bathe:

-The shower vs bath debate is one as old as time.
+First up on our electricity saving tips guide the shower vs bath debat.
 While there are some people who can’t think of anything better than a dip in the tub, others prefer a relaxing shower.
 However, if you’re looking to save on energy costs, evidence shows that technically, showers are better for both your wallet and the planet.

 If you are an avid bather and decide to try out showering, try keeping your showers relatively short and try not to heat more water than needed if you don’t have a power shower.

 2) Check-in on your fridge and freezer:

 Our fridge and freezer have to be on all day every day so it’s not surprising that they are one of the biggest energy users in the home - in some instances, they can make up just under 10% of our energy bills!
 To keep it running efficiently, there are a few steps you can take: